jboss-modules/jboss-modules/CODE_OF_CONDUCT.md

 when an individual is representing the project or its community.

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting a mod_cluster project lead, Richard Opalka <ropalka@redhat.com>.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting a JBoss Modules project lead, David Lloyd <dmlloyd@redhat.com>.

 This Code of Conduct is adapted from the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md) which is